bryanthowell-tableau/tableau_tools/README.md

 `TableauDatasource.join_table(join_type, db_table_name, table_alias, join_on_clauses, custom_sql=None)`

-You'll notice there are parameters with "alias" in both functions.
+Yo'll notice there are parameters with "alias" in both functions.
 The real name of the table in the database is referenced as `"db_table_name"`.
 Tableau gives an internal name to a given table, which is the `"table_alias"` from the `set_first_table` and `join_table methods`.
 The `define_join_on_clause method` only uses these aliases, but you need to decide on the first, which doesn't happen until the join_table method.
 This is a little bit backwards, but once you see the example it should make a bit more sense.

 `define_join_on_clause` returns a JOIN ON data structure, which should be passed in as part of a list in the `join_on_clauses` parameter of the join_table method.

 Example:

-    ds.set_first_table(u'agency_sales', u'Super Store')
+    ds.set_first_table('agency_sales', 'Super Store')
-    join_on = ds.define_join_on_clause(u'Super Store', u'region', u'=', u'Entitled People', u'region')
+    join_on = ds.define_join_on_clause('Super Store', 'region', '=', 'Entitled People', 'region')
-    ds.join_table(u'Inner', u'superstore_entitlements', u'Entitled People', [join_on, ])
+    ds.join_table('Inner', 'superstore_entitlements', 'Entitled People', [join_on, ])

 ### 2.13 Creating and Modifying Parameters